GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 ## Solution components

 * **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
 In this solution, you use an Architect inbound email flow, and a Genesys Cloud integration, data action, queues, and email configuration.
-* **Archy** - A Genesys Cloud command-line tool for building and managing Architect flows.
 * **CX as Code** - A Genesys Cloud Terraform provider that provides a command line interface for declaring core Genesys Cloud objects.
 * **GitHub** - A cloud-based source control system that facilitates collaboration on development projects.
 * **Terraform Cloud** - A cloud-based Terraform solution that provides backend state storage and locking at scale.